-But the big question that we care about is this: Are bundles really better?
+But the big question is “Are bundles really better?”
 The short answer: Very likely so.

 Also, if there are more providers available to you in the same area, then there’s also more competition, which means the possibility of a better deal for you.

 - Are you video chatting regularly with friends and family, or are you just scrolling through social media sites?

 - Do you need a DVR to record these shows and movies, or do you have flexibility in accessing programming?
-Which premium channels do you need?

-- Do you need enhanced phone features – like, Caller ID, Call Waiting, Call Forwarding, and Three-Way Calling?
+- Do you need enhanced phone features like, Caller ID, Call Waiting, Call Forwarding and Three-Way Calling?

 Finally, keep in mind that the simplest method of saving money is often the most overlooked — negotiating.
 Most companies would rather have a consistent customer who gets a small discount rather than no customer at all.
 Just be attentive to the potential profit margin of an item or service.
 If the service is already extremely competitive or the price is regulated by the government, the provider won’t have much wiggle room for offering additional savings on top of what the bundle already brings.